szazo/bird-tracking-bytetrack/README.md

   * `--category-as-track_id`: if set, COCO `category_id` will be used as `track_id`.
 It can be used when the different moving objects are categorized separately.
   * `--coco-categories`: if set, include COCO categories in the output file
   * `--target-category`: set the annotations' category to this category (`16` is the `bird`)

+## Experiment files

+The `exps` directory contains the experiment files which can be used for ByteTrack (and YOLOX) training, evaluation and tracking.

+They contain model parameters and dataloading, training and evaluation configs.

+  * `yolox_s_bird.py`: for training YOLOX with small network
+  * `yolox_x_bird.py`: for training YOLOX with larger network
+  * `bytetrack_x_bird.py`: for training ByteTrack with larger network

+NOTE: if you use ByteTrack with pretrained YOLOX weight, use the weights from YOLOX `0.1.0` release (git tag), because ByteTrack is currently based on that revision.